-Dutch Venture Initiative S.A.
-SICAR (the "Company") was incorporated on August 7, 2013 as a Luxembourg investment company in risk capital (Société d'Investissement en Capital à Risque) with variable capital governed by the 2004 Act, the Companies Act and the Articles of Incorporation and has adopted the form of a public limited liability company (Société Anonyme).
-The registered office of the Company is established in 5, Allée Scheffer, L-2520 Luxembourg, registered with the Luxembourg trade and companies register under the number B.179.637.
+Dutch Venture Initiative II S.A.
+SICAR (the "Company") was incorporated on April 12, 2016 as a Luxembourg investment company in risk capital (Société d'Investissement en Capital à Risque) with variable capital governed by the 2004 Act, the Companies Act and the Articles of Incorporation and has adopted the form of a public limited liability company (Société Anonyme).
+The registered office of the Company is established in 5, Allée Scheffer, L-2520 Luxembourg, registered with the Luxembourg trade and companies register under the number B.205.590.

-The Company's investment objective is to invest in assets representing risk capital over a long investment horizon (on average 10 to 15 years).
+The Company's investment objective is to invest assets representing risk capital over a long investment horizon (on average, 10 to 15 years).
 The Company intends to achieve its objectives through the construction of a balanced portfolio of Portfolio Funds that invest their assets in private equity or venture capital.
-All participation in, or commitments to portfolio funds will have to qualify as risk capital within the meaning of article 1 of the 2004 Act and CSSF Circular 06/241.
+All participation in, or commitments to, Portfolio Funds will have to qualify as risk capital within the meaning of article 1 of the 2004 Act and CSSF Circular 06/241.

-Portfolio Company will target as part of their investment objectives to invest in innovative SMEs with aboveaverage future growth prospects and a strong competitive position in their sector.
+Portfolio Funds will target as part of their investment objectives to invest (including as the case may be through co-investments) in Innovative SMEs with above-average future growth prospects and a strong competitive position in their sector.

-The Company has been set up for a limited duration and will be automatically put into liquidation on August 7, 2030, or if earlier, the date on which all investments have been disposed or with supermajority resolution.
-At any time, the Board may, upon proposal of the adviser, elect to extend the term for up to two consecutive additional one-year periods.
+The Company has been set up for a limited duration and will be automatically put into liquidation on April 12, 2033, or if earlier, the date on which all Investments have been disposed of or otherwise realised by the Company and the proceeds of such disposals or realisations have been distributed to the Investors, or upon a Supermajority Resolution.

-The fiscal year will begin on April 1 of each year and ends on March 31 of the next year.
+The fiscal year will begin on April 1 of each year and ends on March 31 of the next year, with the exception of the first financial period, which began on April 12, 2016 (incorporation date of the Company) and ended on March 31, 2017.

-As at March 31, 2017, the Company is held by European Investment Fund ("EIF") and by Participatiemaatschappij Oost Nederland NV ("PPM Oost") and by Innovatiefonds Brabant B.V..
-Ordinary shares are held by EIF and Innovatiefonds Brabant B.V., Class A shares are held by EIF and Class B shares are held by PPM Oost.
+As at March 31, 2017, the Company is held by European Investment Fund ("EIF") and by Participatiemaatschappij Oost Nederland NV ("PPM Oost").
+Class A Share and Ordinary shares are held by EIF and Class B Shares are held by PPM Oost.